Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 r11 = *(LuT + r3);
 ```

-The next few blocks are not that important, store the LuTed byte in memory,
-basically increment string iterators, decrement size counters
+The next few blocks are not that important, they store the LuTed byte in memory, increment string iterators and decrement size counters

 But then comes the one most important code pattern of this VM: